CuberYyc808/CuberYyc808.github.io/_pages/tools.md

 ### EMRI waveforms

 - [GeneralizedSasakiNakamura.jl](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl) is a Julia package to solve the linear metric perturbation equations in Kerr spacetime.
-I contribute to the `Inhomogeneous` section of the codes.
-The founder of the codes is [Rico Lo](https://ricokaloklo.github.io)
+I developed the `Inhomogeneous` section of the code.
+The founder of the code is [Rico Lo](https://ricokaloklo.github.io)

 ### Relativistic dynamics